jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2020-08-24-Project Euler Exercises.md

     weight: 1
 ---

-This project aims at attempting the coding problems set on https://projecteuler.net/ in-order to improve on problem solving and coding skills in C++.
+This project aims at attempting the coding problems set on <a class="custom_link" href="https://projecteuler.net/">*ProjectEuler.Net*</a> in-order to improve on problem solving and coding skills in C++.

 <h2 class="text-underline">Problem 1</h2>